UniqueCookies/Scheduling_Website/README.md

 **progress**:
 able to generate initial schedule and check for its hard constraints algorithm is implemented
+Features:
+Able to solve 1) classes need to happen at the same time within a section
+              2) two period long classes that need to happen back-to-back

 Current work: 1.
 Build a website for users to input information and get a feasible schedule
               2. Make the website available to people
-              3. Allow certain class "multiple type" to have the classes at the same time (such as language course)
+              3. Adding feature: classes cannot happen at the same time

-Later improvement: 1. able to generate schedule for different grades
+Later improvement:
-           2. be able to detect the existence of feasible solutions
+           1. be able to detect the existence of feasible solutions
-           3. update the algorithm, such as easier way to calculate hard constraint
+           2. update the algorithm, such as easier way to calculate hard constraint
-           4. calculation of soft constraint and optimization method
+           3. calculation of soft constraint and optimization method

 **Assumption for input**:
 1. Teacher name needs to be unique